A Last Minute DIY Valentine Gift You Can Whip Up in 1 Minute!

 If you’d like to see other past winners and their gifts check it out here on my Freebies! page.

-You can see the original First Friday Freebie offer for the one Shirley won here
+You can see the original First Friday Freebie offer for the one Ginger won here

 If you’re reading this and haven’t become an email subscriber yet, please do that today.
 Hopefully, my freebies, not to mention the stories, recipes and other great content, have enticed you to do that.